xdevops-caj-lab-gitops-cd/gitops-example-apps/README.md

 # GitOps Example Apps

-## Check list

-- Test deploy a simple application to different namespace
-  - on ArgoCD Web UI
-  - on command

 ## Create a Group and Add a User into the group

 The RBAC of default `openshift-gitops` ArgoCD instance: